MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

 4. Select the duration of validity for the secret.
 5. Select **Add**.

-   A message pops up on the browser stating that the client secret was updated, and the client secret displays on the page.
+   A message pops up on the browser stating that the client secret was updated.
+Client secret displays on the page.

     :::image type="content" source="../../../assets/images/authentication/teams-sso-bots/client-secret-added.png" alt-text="Client secret added":::